Report shows rise in world restrictions on religion

 Mob violence involving religion occurred in 52 countries as of mid-2009, compared to 38 a year earlier.
 Religious hatred or bias led to violence by private citizens groups in 142 countries, nearly three-quarters of the 198 included in the study, and about the same as of mid-2008.

-"Religion-related terrorist groups were active in 74 countries," and violence was seen in half of these, in the year through mid-2009, the Pew Center said.
+"Religion-related terrorist groups were active in 74 countries," and violence was seen in half of these, in the year through mid-2009, the Pew Centre said.

 Christians and Muslims, the world's two largest religious groups, were harassed in the most countries.
 Other religions also saw harassment, but Jews, who make up less than one percent of the world's population, saw restrictions or harassment in 75 countries.

-In five European countries -- Britain, Denmark, Russia, Sweden and Bulgaria -- religious tension focused on the rapidly growing Muslim population, but there was some rising anti-Semitism and antagonism toward minorities such as Jehovah's Witnesses.
+In five European countries -- Britain, Denmark, Russia, Sweden and Bulgaria -- religious tension focussed on the rapidly growing Muslim population, but there was some rising anti-Semitism and antagonism towards minorities such as Jehovah's Witnesses.

 For the full report on the Pew Forum's website: here